tiago123456789/zap-easy/ARCHITECTURE.md

 - You simplify the client life because no necessary create code to make request time by time to get the bot new messages received.

-How to work the notitication via websocket?
+Why the notification via websocket?
 ===========================================

 When I starting to create the project I thinking how to notify third application when bot receive new message, but i have one more challenge how to notify realtime because imagine you creating a chat solution to help the company serves all clients that send a message for the company What'sapp.